daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

     $ cargo run -q --bin ks_f64 dat/normal_0_1.tsv dat/normal_1_1.1.tsv
     Samples are from different distributions.

-Testing floating point numbers is a real headache because Rust floating point types do not implement the ``Ord`` trait, only the ``PartialOrd`` trait.
+Testing floating point numbers is a headache because Rust floating point types (correctly) do not implement the ``Ord`` trait, only the ``PartialOrd`` trait.
 This is because things like ``NaN`` are not comparable and the order cannot be total over all values in the datatype.

-The test runner for floating point types is implemented with a wrapper type that implements a total order, crashing on unorderable elements.
+The test runner for floating point types is implemented using a wrapper type that implements a total order, crashing on unorderable elements.
 This suffices in practice since the unorderable elements will break the test anyway.